uvarc/rc-learning/content/courses/python-introduction/conditionals.md

 BMI=weight/height**2
 ```

-The categories are as follows (we have omitted the top two):
+The categories are as follows:

 {{< table >}}
 |  Range   |  Category   |